-Built in the 13Th century, the castle was seriously dammaged by Lisbon's eartquake.
+Built in the 13Th century, the castle was seriously damaged by Lisbon's earthquake.

-A recent reconstruction effort, rebuilt several hundred meters of walls, respecting their original doors and towers.
+A recent effort in reconstruction rebuilt several hundred meters of walls, respecting their original doors and towers.

 Located overlooking the square where you'll find the statue of Henry the Navigator and the slave market, this fortress was built by the Arabs.
 The Algarve's military government was established here in the 14th century following the Christian Reconquest of the town in the 13th century.

 Lagos has a small castle sitting by the river, but even if it´s small it´s quite interesting.